CLDXiang/CG-course-algorithem/README.md

-# CG-course-algorithem
+# CG-course-algorithm
-Implement some algorithems in CG course as practice (and just for fun)
+Implement some algorithms in CG course as practice (and just for fun)